 Although all of us are engaged in a kind of research every time we analyze an astrology chart, make a forecast, or compare charts, etc., conducting more formal kinds of research has become a controversial topic over the past few decades.
 Some astrologers feel that the very strict rules and requirements for scientific research are too limiting and restrictive for the language of astrology.
 However, many of us are also becoming increasingly aware that there are many research designs, and very restrictive quantitative research designs are not our only option.
-We can select the project design that is most appropriate for our interest and questions from among the many different research models that are available.
+We can select the research design that is most appropriate for our interest and questions from among many different research designs that are available.

 We are in an Information Age where we can investigate and explore ideas in ways that were never possible before.
 The Information Age in which we live provides us opportunities to embark on a journey of discovery.
 With the diverse talents of the ISAR members and the many other resources for astrological research, we can work together to bring astrology fully into the Information Age.